What Is Dyslexia? Signs, Types, Strengths, and Effective Strategies for Dyslexia Support

 Researchers have yet to pinpoint a definitive cause of dyslexia, but they believe genetics and environmental factors play a role.

-Twin studies suggest that genetics account for up to 70 percent of the likelihood of dyslexia.
+Twin studies suggest that genetics accounts for up to 70 percent of the likelihood of dyslexia.
 Therefore, while some cases of dyslexia arise from environmental influences, genetic predisposition is significant.

 The potential causes of dyslexia include:

 Genetic Factors: Dyslexia is linked to specific genes affecting how the brain processes language and reading.
-These traits often run in families, meaning that if your parent or sibling is dyslexic, you are more likely to experience it as well.
-In fact, research indicates that about 40% of siblings of dyslexic individuals also have reading difficulties, and a similar percentage of parents of dyslexic children are dyslexic themselves.
+These traits often run in families.
+Research indicates that about 40% of siblings of dyslexic individuals also have reading difficulties.

-Brain Differences: Brain imaging studies structural differences in the brain of dyslexic individuals compared to those without.
-These variations occur in areas related to reading and understanding how sounds relate to words.
+Brain Differences: Brain imaging studies indicate structural differences in the brains of dyslexic individuals compared to those without.

 Environmental Factors: Certain socioeconomic factors can affect the likelihood of an individual being dyslexic.
 Factors that may increase risk include: